 SERS and STRS impact my Social Security benefit?

-The Windfall Elimination Provision and Government Pension Offset explain how your Social Security benefit will be impacted by your State retirement benefit.
+The Windfall Elimination Provision and Government Pension Offset publications explain how your Social Security benefit will be impacted by your State retirement benefit.

 How many days do I have to elect an Alternative Retirement Plan (ARP) and what happens